AriFordsham/GHCWiki/type-functions-status.md

 Todo (high-level):

-1. Type checking of associated data types.
+1. Type checking in the presence of associated data types.
-1. Type checking of associated synonym defaults.
+1. Type checking in the presence of associated synonym defaults.
 (Default AT synonyms are only allowed for ATs defined in the same class.)
 1. Type checking of type functions (and hence, associated type synonyms); forget about `iso` for the moment.
 1. Type check functional dependencies as type functions.

 Done:

-- Kind checking of kind signatures.
+- Kind and type checking of kind signatures.
 - Kind and type checking of instance declarations of indexed types.

 ## Desugaring